jaspector

 All new construction, additions, structural alterations, reroof, mechanical, plumbing, and electrical work in Garden City requires a permit.

-Typical processing time is No explicit timeline published; contact Building Official or Inspector for estimates..
+Building permit processing times in Garden City, UT typically run No explicit timeline published; contact Building Official or Inspector for estimates..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Garden City, UT.
 The following work is generally exempt: One-story detached accessory structures (sheds, playhouses, tool storage) not exceeding 200 square feet in floor area with no electrical, plumbing, or mechanical connections; Fences not exceeding 7 feet in height; Retaining walls not exceeding 4 feet from bottom of footing without a surcharge; Platforms, decks, and walks not more than 30 inches above grade; Painting, papering, tiling, and similar finish work; Minor repairs.
 Note: Garden City is a high-activity vacation and short-term rental market.
 Structures associated with short-term rentals or vacation cabins are still subject to full permit requirements.
 Consult the 'When Do You Need a Building Permit?' guide before beginning any work.
 Even for exempt structures, all zoning setback, height, and land-use rules apply.
+When in doubt, confirm with the local building department before starting work.